Published on May 30, 2023

 St. John’s Donates Bench to Chestnut Ridge at Rodale

-The congregation of St. John’s was awarded the bench by the Trex company for collecting more than 500 pounds of plastic bags and other recyclable “soft plastic” within six months.
+The Trex company awarded the congregation of St. John’s the bench for collecting more than 500 pounds of plastic bags and other recyclable “soft plastic” within six months.

 It has been given to Chestnut Ridge because the complex of 126 luxury apartments is part of Phoebe Ministries.